ericboles/mautic-postmark-mailer/README.md

 ### Mautic Postmark Plugin

-This plugin enable Mautic 5 to run Postmark as an email transport.
+This plugin enable Mautic 5.x to run Postmark as an email transport.
 Features:

 - API transport.
 - Bounce webhook handling.
 This plugin will unsubscribe contacts in Mautic based on the hard bounces while Postmark will take care of the soft bounce retries.
 - Supports Re-Subscribes.
 The DNC flag will be removed when the webhhook sends `SuppressSending: false`

+Be aware that there is a existing symfony postmark bridge, but no recent version is compatible with Mautic 5 and has a webhook support.

+### Using a different Message Stream for Transactional and Broadcast Messages

+You can you different message streams on a per-email basis.
+You just have to add the `X-PM-Message-Stream` custom header with the value of your message stream to the mautic email.

 #### Mautic Mailer DSN Scheme